Tom-R-Leppard/Tom-R-Leppard.github.io/README.md

 ### Example Teaching Material
 #### Two Mode Networks
 This is an activiy I created using Harry Potter data.
-It is designed to teach studets how to map two mode networks and projecting the duality between characters and groups.
+It is designed to teach students how to map two mode networks and projecting the duality between characters and groups.
 I collected the data from the [Harry Potter Wiki](https://harrypotter.fandom.com/wiki/Main_Page).

 First, mapping characters' relationships to groups in the serries.
 ![Harry Potter Two Mode](/asset/HP_Two_Mode.png)